FAQ: Maternal Serum Alpha-Fetoprotein (MSAFP) Test

 What Is a Maternal Serum Alpha-Fetoprotein Screening Test?

 A maternal serum alpha-fetoprotein screening is a type of prenatal blood test that measures the levels of MSAFP in your body.
-This test is commonly offered to all moms-to-be in the second trimester as part of their prenatal care.
+This test is commonly offered to all pregnant people in the second trimester as part of their prenatal care.

 The test helps your healthcare provider assess your little one’s risk of certain medical conditions.